gerardreyes/figured_assessment_gerard_reyes/README.md

 # If you would like to serve a site over encrypted TLS using HTTP/2, run secure.
 valet secure figured_assessment_gerard_reyes

+# If you have trouble running after .env has been created, try command below:
+php artisan config:cache

 # To compile your fresh scaffolding.
 npm install && npm run dev
 ```